 charges.
 Whether you were arrested for DUI while under the influence of

-prescription drugs or illegal drugs, working with an Atlanta drug crime
+prescription drugs or illegal drugs, working with a Cobb County drug crime

 attorney with the skills and experience to handle your case is imperative